daleathan/my-scripts/README.md

 wget (optional)
 * **bin2text.py** - A silly little script that I wrote just for fun really.
 Does what it says on the tin. - Depends: python
-* **display-selector.py** - Like display-selector.sh but using python Tk
+* **display-conf-tool.py** - This is a general pupose Tk gui frontend to xrandr.
+It can enable/disable displays, configure display resolutions, display mirroring and display positioning.
+It started out as a reimplementation of display-selector.sh in Tk because zenity is slow and working fast is more important to me than looking good!
+But later I re-wrote it to make it work in all contexts (i.e. no hardcoded display names) and to add more features. -
-instead of zenity.
-The GTK+ look of zenity is prettier I guess, but zenity is slow!!
-Working fast is more important than looking good.
 Depends: python, tk, xorg-xrandr
 * **display-selector.sh** - A zenity dialogue for calling xrandr.
-This allows me to switch between my laptop screen and the HDMI port. - Depends: bash, zenity, xorg-xrandr
+This allows me to switch between my laptop screen and the HDMI port.
+Note that the display names are hardcoded and the functionality is very limited.
+This can only enable or disable displays.
+You should use display-conf-tool.py instead which is faster, detects displays instead of relying on hardcoded names and has many more xrandr settings exposed. - Depends: bash, zenity, xorg-xrandr
 * **end-session.py** - A python Tk dialogue that can call systemctl {reboot,poweroff,suspend...}.
 Not particularly useful to me now.
 I can't remember why I wrote this one. - Depends: python, tk, systemd